 What Dictates Less-Than-Truckload Freight Transit Time?

 When you choose to ship your freight using LTL capacities you’re agreeing to share trailer space with other interested parties.
-As such, the carrier servicing your freight has also booked other loads to completely fill their trailer and maximize their HOS.
+As such, the carrier servicing your freight has also booked other loads to completely fill their trailer and maximize their hours of service (HOS).

 Because there’s no limit to the number of stops a carrier can make when filling their trailer to capacity, there’s no guarantee of when your freight’s pickup/delivery timing will be scheduled for.
 For the most part, as soon as your truck shows up and your freight is loaded, its transit timing is out of your control.